-Tools, hoists, manipulators, counter balanced lifters, pallet
+Tools, hoists, manipulators, counter-balanced lifters, pallet trucks, stackers and forklifts.

 Examine the workplace layout:

 Match workstation heights with trolleys and conveyors.
 Manoeuvre loads instead of lifting.
 Link separate processes in a production line.

-load weight and frequency
+|Load weight and frequency

 Reduce the load weight:

 Redesign packaging, use smaller containers or limit the quantities of product in containers.

 Increase the load weight:

 Bring goods in by bulk with mechanical handling, rather than lots of sacks etc.

 Reduce the risks of frequent lifting:

-hand distance from the lower back
+|Hand distance from the lower back

 Examine workplace layout: